rafiulalamantar/learnWithK6/README.md

 ## Customization
 You can modify the framework to suit your needs by:
-- Changing `k6-data/options.js` for different data
+- Changing `k6-data/data.js` for different data
 - Editing or adding new test scripts in the `tests/` folder
-- Updating `pages/` to implement more structured API interactions
+- Updating `pages/` to implement more structured API or Borwser Page interactions

 ## Reporting
 Test execution reports are stored in the `reports/` directory and can be reviewed to analyze test results.